 Peer-to-peer Crowdfunding software is a must for Dog Walks.
 Our P2P crowdfunding platform is designed specifically for walk-a-thons, School Fun Runs, Dog Walks and any other type of event where individual and team participants solicit and track donations and pledges.
 Each of your event participants creates and manages a personal fundraising page and invites friends and family to support your organization through secure, online donations.
 Our platform for dog walks:

-- Fundraising Thermometers and Leaderboards display Top Team & Individual fundraisers and promote competition, so you raise more
+Gamification tools such as fundraising thermometers and Leaderboards display top team and individual fundraisers and promote competition, so you raise more

-- Embedded Social Media Share links encourage walkers to share the event w/ friends and family
+Embedded Social Media Share links encourage walkers to share the event with friends and family

 More Dog Fundraising Ideas